whackengine/whack/Notebook/mxmlc/optimizations/property-access.md

 # Property access

+## External

+External methods and property accessors shall be obtained as locals through using ActionCore's '`globaltrait()` function, allowing to optimize the AS3 language global objects.

 ## Instance methods

 Instance methods shall have a special local that implements the "dynamic dispatch" version of a method that checks for overriding methods.